yury-egorenkov/pins-grid/README.md

     ...
   </div>
 ```

+Image img tag should always be wrapped by image div.
+It can be placed anywhere at top, bottom, middle.
+Other div classes can be any.

 That's it.
 By default you will have 5, 4, 3, 1 columns on standard lg, md, sm, xs resolutions from bootstrap.